Kidney stones (also called renal calculi, nephrolithiasis or urolithiasis) are hard deposits made of minerals and salts that form inside your kidneys.

 - Uric acid stones.
 Your doctor may prescribe allopurinol (Zyloprim, Aloprim) to reduce uric acid levels in your blood and urine and a medicine to keep your urine alkaline.
 In some cases, allopurinol and an alkalizing agent may dissolve the uric acid stones.

 - Struvite stones.
-To prevent struvite stones, your doctor may recommend strategies to keep your urine free of bacteria that cause infection.
-Long-term use of antibiotics in small doses may help achieve this goal.
+To prevent struvite stones, your doctor may recommend strategies to keep your urine free of bacteria that cause infection, including drinking fluids to maintain good urine flow and frequent voiding.
+In rare cases long-term use of antibiotics in small or intermittent doses may help achieve this goal.
 For instance, your doctor may recommend an antibiotic before and for a while after surgery to treat your kidney stones.

 - Cystine stones.
-Cystine stones can be difficult to treat.
-Your doctor may recommend that you drink more fluids so that you produce a lot more urine.
-If that alone doesn't help, your doctor may also prescribe a medication that decreases the amount of cystine in your urine.
+Along with suggesting a diet lower in salt and protein, your doctor may recommend that you drink more fluids so that you produce a lot more urine,.
+If that alone doesn't help, your doctor may also prescribe a medication that increases the solubility of cystine in your urine.

 Preparing for an appointment